SOUNDTRACKS

 In honor of that, I'm urging soundtrack lovers and jazz enthusiasts to pick up the

-Let's Get Lost as it's a decided must have for your collection.
+soundtrack for Let's Get Lost as it's a decided must have for your collection.
 Though not

 a score soundtrack - which is what I usually recommend here - it gives us this masterful